wessenstam/lab-environment/Centrify software/README.md

 # Detailed building guide

-This guide will provide all detailed information on the building of the LAB/Demo environments.
+This guide will provide all detailed information on the building of the LAB/Demo environment for Server Suite with a Cloud tenant.
 It will NOT provide any licenses, just some URLs where the needed software can be downloaded.
 It will provide detailed steps on how the software is installed, supported (if needed) with screenshots.

 ## Pre-requisites